The abandoned Lee Plaza, an Art Deco icon built in 1929 as an upscale residential building.

 (Above) Grosse Point Park is one of the wealthiest neighborhoods in Detroit, but it's not technically within the city's boundaries.
 The Fox Canal separates it from the now-sparsely populated Jefferson Chalmers neighborhood.

-Kercheval Avenue is the main entryway into Grosse Pointe Park, leading directly to the Chrysler plant and, a little further on, downtown Detroit.
-The residents of Grosse Pointe Park have tried for years to barricade this gateway, including using snow, oversized planters, sheds (seen in center right in this photo), and finally, a narrow roundabout.
+The residents of Grosse Pointe Park have tried for years to barricade this gateway, including using snow, oversized planters, sheds (seen in center right in this photo).
+After intense disputes, the barriers were removed, but a "traffic calming" roundabout is still in place.

-Mack Ave and Wayburn.
+Mack Ave and Wayburn St.

 Brooks Rd. (as seen from Detroit)